 While automating document management can significantly improve efficiency and accuracy, many teams encounter avoidable roadblocks during the implementation process.
 Being aware of these common pitfalls early can save time and resources.

-1. Trying to automate everything at once:
+1. Trying to automate everything at once

 Attempting to automate multiple complex workflows simultaneously can overwhelm resources and slow progress.
 Instead, focus on a single high-impact use case to build momentum and demonstrate value.

-2. Using OCR without structured data extraction:
+2. Using OCR without structured data extraction

-OCR alone only converts images to text; it does not organize or classify data.
+OCR alone only converts images to text.
+It does not organize or classify data.
 Choose tools that provide intelligent extraction, classification, and integration capabilities.

-3. Ignoring data accuracy and validation:
+3. Ignoring data accuracy and validation

 Automated workflows must include validation steps and error handling.
 Utilize confidence scores and manual review processes for uncertain data to maintain high-quality results.